super-miner/SBScript/DESIGN_SPECS.md

 // simulateStep.2.5.ignoreList.1
 ```

-Unfortunately Scratch does not let you dynamically select a list to access, so helper functions will have to be created:
+Unfortunately, Scratch does not let you dynamically select a list to access, so helper functions will have to be created:

 ```CSharp
 [guestList.getItem (index)]